tolauwae/phd-thesis/src/oop/oop.typ

 Out-of-place debugging was originally devised to minimize debugging interference of remote debuggers for big data applications @marra18:out-of-place, by moving the debugging session to another device.
 The first out-of-place debugger, IDRA, was developed for the Pharo language, and allowed for debugging of live distributed big data applications.
-By moving the debugging session out of place, IDRA could debug a node in the network without effecting the live execution of the distributed software.
+By moving the debugging session out of place, IDRA could debug a node in the network without affecting the live execution of the distributed software.
 The prototype showed how out-of-place debugging can reduce the debugging latency significantly in the context of large clusters.

 // todo motivation for out-of-place debugging on microcontrollers